gregdetre/healthyselfjournal/README.md

 - Live audio recording with real-time meter and simple controls (any key to stop; `ESC` cancels; `Q` saves then quits)
 - Immediate WAV persistence; background MP3 conversion when `ffmpeg` is available
 - OpenAI Whisper STT with retries; raw `.stt.json` stored per take
-- Claude-generated follow‑ups using Jinja prompts and a curated question bank fallback
+- Claude-generated follow‑ups using Jinja prompts with embedded example questions
 - Recent session summaries loaded under a budget and fed into prompts
 - Background summary regeneration written to YAML frontmatter
 - Resume the latest session with `--resume`; change location with `--sessions-dir`